Heterogeneous Contrastive Learning: Experimental Results

 For the CelebA data set, we randomly draw 500 samples as our training set and 49,500 samples as our test set.
-The number of binary labels is 40 and 9 out of 40 are labeled as positive on average.
-The neural network architectures of DNN, SimCLR, SupCon, and our methods are the same, which is a truncated version of vgg-13~\cite{simonyan2014very}, consisting of six convolutional layers, three max-pooling layers, and a three-layer fully-connected neural network.
-We set two hyper-parameters $\alpha=0.1$ and $\beta=0.005$ for ~\method~, the hyper-parameter $\alpha=0.1$ for ~\method-${u}$ and the hyper-parameter $\beta=0.0075$ for ~\method-${s}$.
-The batch size is 50, the number of epochs is 600 and the size of negative set $|\mathcal{N}_i|$ is 249.
+The number of binary labels is 40 and 9 binary labels out of 40 are labeled as positive on average.
+The neural network architectures of DNN, CMC, SupCon, and our methods are vgg-16~\cite{simonyan2014very}, consisting of thirteen convolutional layers, five max-pooling layers, and a three-layer fully-connected neural network.
+We set two hyper-parameters $\alpha=0.05$ and $\beta=0.1$ for ~\method, the hyper-parameter $\alpha=0.1$ for ~\method-${s}$, and the hyper-parameter $\beta=0.01$ for ~\method-${u}$.
+The batch size is 50, the number of epochs is 600 and the size of the negative set $|\mathcal{N}_i|$ is 249.
 Table~\ref{table_multi_view} shows the performance of our proposed methods and state-of-the-art baseline models.
-By observation, we could find that our proposed methods outperform all baselines in terms of both F1 score and AUC; DeepMTMV has better predictive results than both DNN and SupCon.
-As we mentioned in Section 3.2.2, due to a large number of unique label vectors in the CelebA data set, SupCon fails to maximize the similarity between the hidden representation of two samples with similar label vectors.
+By observation, we could find that our proposed methods outperform all baselines in terms of both F1 score and AUC; DeepMTMV and MIB have slightly better predictive results than CMC and SupCon because they suffer from insufficient label information; C2AE outperforms all baselines except the our proposed method since it benefits from exploring the label dependency.
+As we mentioned in Section 3.2.2, due to the large number of unique label vectors in the CelebA data set, SupCon fails to maximize the similarity between the hidden representation of two samples with similar label vectors.
 Thus, Table~\ref{table_multi_view} shows that SupCon only performs slightly better than DNN but is worse than the rest of the algorithms.
-Compared with SupCon, \method-s and \method~ improve the performance by 2.9\% and 3.1\% in terms of F1 score, respectively.
+Compared with SupCon, \method-s and \method~ improve the performance by 2.7\% and 3.8\% in terms of F1 score, respectively.